inonreuven/MNIST_Classifier/README.md

 - **download** - downloads the dataset from the internet and puts it in root directory.
 - **train** - creates the dataset from  train-images-idx3-ubyte/t10k-images-idx3-ubyte.

-[DataLoader](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader) Combines a dataset and a sampler, and provides an **iterable** over the given dataset:
+[DataLoader](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader) combines a dataset and a sampler, and provides an **iterable** over the given dataset:
 - **dataset** – dataset from which to load the data.
 - **batch_size** – how many samples per batch to load.
 - **shuffle** – reshuffled the data every epoch.